 Of the 93 18F-DCFPyL PET/CT performed, 41 (44%) led to a change in management.
-The most frequent scenario was a radical change from initiating androgen-deprivation therapy (ADT) to stereotactic body radiotherapy (SBRT) of oligo-lesional disease.
-Overall, PSMA PET resulted in therapy intensification in 8 (9%) cases, reduced interventions in 7 (8%) cases and completely changed management in 26 (28%) cases.
+The most frequent scenario was a radical change from initiating ADT to stereotactic body radiotherapy (SBRT) of oligo-lesional disease.
+Overall, PSMA PET resulted in therapy intensification in eight (9%) cases, reduced interventions in seven (8%) cases, and completely changed management in 26 (28%) cases.
 In other terms, the number needed to scan to change management in one was 2.3 patients.